 For The Shiksa’s Passover Potluck last year, I shared this recipe for our favorite kosher-for-Passover Cheese Roulade with Caramel Chocolate Glaze.
 I’m excited to be back again.
 This time, I’m bringing a kid-friendly veggie dish, because after all, that’s what all moms I know are searching for.

 I happen to love Passover cooking.
 There’s something thrilling about being able to create exciting and flavorful dishes out of nothing (well…not nothing, but a very limited amount of ingredients).
-I’m so obsessed with Passover recipes that, this year, I wrote a cookbook full of them.
-Passover Made Easy, co-authored with Victoria Dwek, is available in The Shiksa Market.
+I’m so obsessed with Passover recipes that, this year, I co-authored a cookbook full of them, Passover Made Easy, with Victoria Dwek.

 I’ve also provided a recipe for Lemon Mayo Dipping Sauce.
 My grandmother in Brazil makes homemade mayonnaise every single week.
 We spent Passover there a couple years ago, and my kids still talk about the mayonnaise they enjoyed spreading on their matzah.
 It’s fresh and flavorful, with hints of lemon and garlic.
 Don’t stop there.
 Have fun and make roasted red pepper or eggplant mayo!
 It’s easy.
 I promise.